 10. The definition of economic union is less straightforward than that of monetary union.
-It certainly comprises the complete freedom of movements of persons, goods, services and capital and it also includes a certain amount of public functions carried out through regulation, taxation and expenditure.
-The scope of these functions, however, as well as their distribution between central and local governments, varies from country to country and has evolved historically.
-This is why in defining the essential elements of economic union the Community should be guided by two essential criteria: consistency with the principles that define the economic order of the Community countries and guarantee of an appropriate balance between the economic and the monetary components of the union.
+It certainly, comprises the complete freedom of movement of persons, goods, services and capital, and it also includes a certain amount of public functions carried out through regulation, taxation the and expenditure.
+The scope of these functions, however, as well as their the distribution between central and local governments, varies from country to at the country and has evolved historically.
+This is why, in defining the card product the scope of the principles that define the economic function between the community countries, and a guarantee of appropriate balance between the economic and the monetary components of the union.

-As to the first criterion, beyond the differences that may exist between member countries or - within the same country - in different political periods, the distinctive common feature of economic systems in Europe is the combination of a large degree of freedom for market behaviour and private economic initiative with public intervention in the provision of certain social services and protection of the weak.
-Within this broad conception, the scope for attributing to the Community economic functions that are at present exercised at national levels is limited by adherence to the principle of subsidiarity and by the fact that certain fundamental( functions are at present exercised at the national level.
+As regards the first criterion, beyond the differences that may exist between member countries or - within the same country - in different political periods, the distinctive common feature of economic systems in Europe is the combination of a large degree of freedom for market behaviour and private economic initiative with public intervention in the provision of certain social services and public goods.
+Within this broad conception, the scope for attributing to the Community economic functions that are at present exercised at national levels is limited by adherence to the principle of subsidiarity and by the fact that certain fundamental functions are at present exercised at the national level.